Kameleoon/fastly-compute-starter-kit/README.md

 ### External Network Calls via Fastly

 Kameleoon Starter Kit uses fetch API which comes from Fastly Compute@Edge instead of standard network APIs.
-That's why JS SDK accepts this fetch API callback on client initialization to override the standard API.
-Note that, fetch API should be passed always along with `configDataFile` to the `KameleoonClient`.
+That's why JS SDK accepts this `dispatchEvent` callback on client initialization to override the standard API call.
+Note that, `dispatchEvent` should be passed always along with `configDataFile` to the `KameleoonClient`.

 ### Configuration Data File